-In February 2002, Odetics entered into a \$1.25 million line of credit with Technology Lending Partners, L.L.C., a California limited liability company that is controlled by Joel Slutzky, Odetics' Chairman of the Board of Directors.
-The line of credit bears interest at the prime rate plus 4% (at March 31, 2002, the interest rate was 8.75%) and matures in July 2003.
-At March 31, 2002, \$1.25 million was outstanding under this line of credit.
+In February 2002, Odetics obtained a \$1.25 million line of credit from Technology Lending Partners, L.L.C. ("TLP"), a California limited liability company that is controlled by Joel Slutzky, Odetics' Chairman of the Board of Directors.
+Interest is payable on this line of credit monthly and accrues at the prime rate of interest designated by Bank of America from time to time plus 4% (8.5% as of March 31, 2003).
+As of March 31, 2003, \$1.25 million was outstanding under this line of credit.
+In May 2003, in connection with Odetics' sale of the assets of its Zyfer, Inc. subsidiary, Odetics entered into a release of lien with TLP, pursuant to which Odetics repaid TLP \$850,000 under this line of credit to obtain a release of TLP's security interest in the assets relating to the Zyfer business.